 If everything completed, click on OK and start to connect:

 "Auflegen" means you are successfully connected to IKEv2, verify the IP change here: http://check.nvpn.net

 Open your Network Preferences, click on the [+] sign and choose "VPN", "Cisco IPSec" and name it "nVPN - IKEv2".

-Server Address: uXXXXX.nvpn.so (your uXXXXX.nvpn.so hostname you can find in your .ovpn config file)
+Server Address: uXXXXX.nvpn.to (your uXXXXX.nvpn.to hostname you can find in your .ovpn config file)

 Confirm your settings and click on "Apply", now click on "Connect".

-iOS now prompts you to install the IKEv2 Profile, allow all installation steps and afterwards head over to the "VPN" section and click on "Connect".
+iOS will prompt you to install the IKEv2 Profile now, allow all installation steps and afterwards head over to the "VPN" section and click on "Connect".
 A password prompt appears, enter your nVpn account password and thats it, you are connected to the VPN now.